 Who are WatchDOGS (Dads Of Great Students)?

-WatchDOGS are fathers, grandfathers, uncles, and other father-figures who volunteer for at least one day each year at an official WATCH D.O.G.S. ® school.
-During the day, WatchDOGS may read and work on flash cards with students, play at recess, eat lunch with students, watch the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.
+WatchDOGS are fathers, grandfathers, uncles, and other father figures who volunteer for at least one day each year at an official WATCH D.O.G.S. ® school.
+During the day, WatchDOGS may read and work on flash cards with students, play at recess, eat lunch with students, watch the school entrances and hallways, assist with traffic flow, and any other assigned activities where they actively engage with not only their own students, but other students as well.
 Many school principals have reported that the mere presence of a WatchDOG dramatically reduces reports of bullying.
-On the day of their participation, WatchDOGS are given a brief review of their involvement and they wear an official WATCH D.O.G.S. ® t-shirt with a disposable ‘Dog Tag’ identifying them as WatchDOGS.
+On the day of their participation, WatchDOGS are given a brief review of their schedule, and they wear an official WATCH D.O.G.S. ® t-shirt identifying them as WatchDOGS.

-For more information, visit our website at www.fathers.com/watchdogs, email [email protected]
+For more information, visit the website at www.fathers.com/watchdogs